 Read for Understanding

-Teacher Tip: At the time this Learning Resource was published, the COVID-19 global pandemic was impacting schools and communities around the world.
-Keeping this in mind, the team at New American History embedded language in the body of the text to help adapt to a variety of educational settings, including remote learning environments, face to face instruction and blended learning.
+This Learning Resource includes language in the body of the text to help adapt to a variety of educational settings, including remote learning environments, face-to-face instruction, and blended learning.

 If you are teaching remotely, consider using videoconferencing to provide opportunities for students to work in partners or small groups.
-Digital tools such as Padlet or Jamboard may also be used for collaboration.
+Digital tools such as Google Docs or Google Slides may also be used for collaboration.
 Rewordify helps make a complex text more accessible for those reading at a lower Lexile level while still providing a greater depth of knowledge.

 In the Engage section of the lesson, some additional terms that students might identify as a result of the Backstory podcast are faction, vote, population, politicians, representative, and conflict.
 Use of the 321 strategy and the Podcast Listening Guide are suggested to help students organize their thoughts before, during and after they listen to a podcast.
 You may provide digital or paper copies as needed.
 Students may also wish to work collaboratively with a partner, or if working remotely, via a collaborative document or tool to create a Word Cloud using terms they brainstorm or choose from the BackStory podcast listening activity.